LBartolini/DVI/GUIDE.md

 Choose the Difficulty for your campaign against DVI.
 Inside, you will find all the information you are given to start.
 Choosing harder difficulties means you will receive less information compared to easier ones.

 The objectives to achieve are multiple, note that for harder difficulties you will not receive specific goals; you and your imagination are free to do what you want, from data exfiltration to denial of service and many more.
-Try to act and behave like a real hacker and find interesting goals to reach. if you choose easier difficulties you will receive some initial hints and suggestions.
+Try to act and behave like a real hacker and find interesting goals to reach.
+If you choose easier difficulties you will receive some initial hints and suggestions.

 Note: all the useful information are also accessible inside DVI!
 This is just for convenience and to facilitate the users.
 Also here you will find some guidelines and possible objectives to reach.